fgsfds/BuildLauncher/README.md

 <img align="right" src="img/img4.png">

 - Support for more Build Engine games
-- Support for BuildGDX and DOSBox
 - More downloadable maps, campaigns and mods
-- Downloaded content auto update
-- Better support for custom content that's not downloaded from the launcher
-- Support for loose .map files
 - Linux/Deck version

 </td>